Cuba Libre: Travel Tips for Outdoor Adventurers in the Land of Classic Cars, Cigars and Rock Climbing

 In order to make your trip to Cuba less, um, eventful, here are some tips:

-- Air travel.
-Southwest Airlines, Alaska Airlines, American Airlines, Jet Blue and Delta are all offering flights to paradise.
+Air travel.
+Southwest Airlines, Alaska Airlines, American Airlines, Jet Blue and Delta are all offering flights to Cuba.
 Most fly through Tampa or Fort Lauderdale, and then onto José Martí International Airport in Havana.
-There are also smaller airports in Cuba, such as Varadero and Santa Clara, however, for the most options, look at flights to Havana.
+There are also smaller airports in Cuba, such as Varadero and Santa Clara, however, most airlines from the U.S. fly into Havana.

-- Fly non-stop.
+Fly non-stop.
+There’s direct flights to Havana from LAX with Alaska, from New York (JFK) to Havana on Delta or Jet Blue.
 If you are flying from the West Coast, I recommend Alaska Airlines.
 From the New York area?
-Go with Jet Blue.
+Go with Delta or Jet Blue.
 Especially after the ordeal we had connecting in Florida.
 Alaska Airlines is also the only carrier with daily non-stop flights from LAX to Havana.

 Tips for Check-in and Packing